Ni2Be/Linux-stuff/README.md

-# Programs able to run on Linux systems
+# Programs compiled for Linux systems
 Each Project has his own branch with a description.
 ### Hunt the Wumpus
 A game programmed as an exercise of the book “Programming -- Principles and Practice Using C++” on a Windows 10 computer.
 This Linux port was made to discover what had to be done to port such a little Project.<br>